-As of December 31, 2020, the Group leases office equipment and vehicles with lease terms of 1 to 5 years.
+The Group leases office equipment and vehicles with lease terms of 1 to 7 years.
 Some of these leases are considered as short-term leases or leases of low-value items.
 The Group has elected not to recognize right-of-use assets and lease liabilities for these leases.